GIGCymru/NHSWales-fhir-profiles/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-DocumentReference.page.md

   * {{pagelink:Extension-DataStandardsWales-DocumentAttribute}} supports the capture of additional document metadata via a complex extension.
 The attributes supported are restricted by {{pagelink:ValueSet-FHIRStandardsWales-DocumentAttribute}}
   * {{pagelink:Extension-DataStandardsWales-DocumentDigitalStatus}} supports the capture of a value from {{pagelink:ValueSet-DataStandardsWales-DocumentDigitalStatus}}
   * {{pagelink:Extension-DataStandardsWales-DocumentErrorStatus}} supports the capture of a value from {{pagelink:ValueSet-FHIRStandardsWales-DocumentErrorStatus}}
+  * {{pagelink:Extension-DataStandardsWales-DocumentErrorAction}} supports the establishment of metadata relating to the document error workflow via a complex extension.
+The error workflow actions supported are restricted by {{pagelink:ValueSet-FHIRStandardsWales-DocumentErrorAction}}
   * {{pagelink:Extension-DataStandardsWales-DocumentVersion}} supports the capture of a version as defined in FHIR R5.
   * {{pagelink:Extension-DataStandardsWales-SourceSystem}} supports the capture of the system which supplied the document details by reference to an instance of the {{pagelink:DataStandardsWales-Device}} resource profile